 Agency owners who specialize in a single vertical consistently report higher close rates and shorter sales cycles than those who position as generalists.
 The reason is credibility: a prospect who operates an insurance brokerage trusts someone who already understands quote intake and renewal workflows, not someone who says they can automate anything.

-Good starting verticals for 2025:
+Good starting verticals:

 - Insurance brokerages – quote intake, policy renewal reminders, document routing